tazsingh/will_pickdate/README.markdown

 Running the Tests
 -----------------

-Make sure that Ruby 1.9 is installed.
+1. Make sure that Ruby 1.9 is installed.

-Run `make guard` to run `bundle` and `guard`.
+2. Run `make guard` to run `bundle` and `guard`.

-Run `make server` to run the server.
+3. Run `make server` separately to run the server.

-Point your browser to [http://localhost:8000/spec/index.html](http://localhost:8000/spec/index.html).
+4. Point your browser to [http://localhost:8000/spec/index.html](http://localhost:8000/spec/index.html).

 Authors
 -------